jackrobertscott/chomp-react-redux-171005/README.md

 ## Routing

 Routing components are the entry point to your feature and should **only** handle routing and layout.
 Any action dispatches should be handled in a sub-container.
-The routing files should

 > TODO: should routing components be containers or components? - there are circumstances when they don't pull the state of the app (so should be component) however, components should not be used outside the feature.
 What do?